amir-canteetu/conditional-discounts-for-woocommerce/README.md

 ### 2. Can I set time-sensitive discounts?

-Yes, you can configure start and end dates for cart-based discounts.
+Yes, you can configure start and end dates for general, cart-based and product-based discounts.

 ### 3. How do I target specific products or categories?